 2006-11 A- “Pure abstraction” design bowl

 This bowl is “out of the box” for a Nampeyo pot.
 It does not follow the usual rules of her design and is thus hard to compare.
 Until the recent sale on eBay of two similar pots, I had never seen anything like this design.
-(Photographs on file.)
+(Ebay photographs on file.)
 The unusual “pure abstract” design gives this pot extra value.
 The unevenly “cleaned” background on part of the pot is distracting and would normally lower its aesthetic value.
 However, given the importance of such “pure abstraction” design in Nampeyo’s oeuvre, I rate the bowl highly.

 2007-16 A- Effigy pot

 Another “out of the box” Nampeyo pot and one that was apparently done for only a short time.
 Thus it is rare and is in perfect condition.
 As with 2006-11, the usual Nampeyo aesthetic standards do not apply.
 The design is not as compelling as her best work, but is not trying to play that game.
 The form is very unusual.
 A smaller Nampeyo effigy pot is also part of this collection (2013-14).
-Marti S. has two like 2007-16 and I know of two others.
+Marti Struever has had two pots like 2007-16 and I know of two others.
 It’s not designed to be a stunner but fully delivers what it is supposed to be.
 The face is full of character and presents itself well.

 2008-06 B+ Four-moth pot

 This is a good example of an unusual Nampeyo design.
 (Not as rare as 2007-16, but unusual.)
 This example is smaller than most and is not balanced on its bottom.
 There is slight damage to the design.
 It fits a “niche” in the Nampeyo design repertoire, and is “fine,” just not great.
 The design is pleasing but does not draw the eye and play design games like the great Nampeyo pots.
-(Larger examples of this pot have more visual impact, but for me are not as satisfying a the great Nampeyo designs.)
+(Larger examples of this pot have more visual impact, but for me are not as satisfying as the great Nampeyo designs.)

 2009-08 A- Small bowl with footprint design, Transition Period, 1890s

 This is a really small bowl and I loved it well before Ed Wade said it was Nampeyo.
 My first reaction (every time I look at it) is to smile.
 This is an engaging foot.
-J The bowl is unique in the Nampeyo oeuvre.
+The bowl is unique in the Nampeyo oeuvre.
 With crackled slip on the inside and stone polished on the outside, the finish is a mongrel between Polacca ware and Sikyatki revival ware. (“Walpi Polychrome,” though this pot is monochromatic.)
 The design contains neither traditional Polacca elements nor Sikyatki Revival motifs.
 The bowl is a snapshot of Nampeyo in transition experimenting with new finishes and designs.
 It’s a sweet piece but not monumental, hence the “-” sign.

 2009-10 A- Worn large sikyatki revival canteen with strap

 This canteen is an “A” both because of the aesthetic qualities of the pot and its ethnographic story (including the strap).
 If the design was on a perfectly preserved (like-new condition) pot, I would appreciate it but give it a B+ as a Nampeyo pot.
 Those funny “radio dial” designs seem odd to me and don’t add much aesthetically, though I generally love the “Bird Hanging from Sky Band” design.
 The addition of the old strap and the probable story of its ethnographic use by (maybe) a member of the Nampeyo family put it over the top (as an “A” pot).
 This is the only Sikyatki Revival pot by Nampeyo I know of that was actually used.
-It’s rare (perhaps unique), hence a top rating in spite of those radio knobs.
+That history is rare (perhaps unique), hence a top rating in spite of those radio knobs.

 2009-17 A++ Walpi polychrome piki bowl, Transition Period, 1890s